observablehq/framework/docs/convert.md

 ### Block cells

-Block cells are typically used for more elaborate definitions.
+Block cells are typically used for more elaborate definitions in notebooks.
 They are characterized by curly braces (`{…}`) and a return statement to indicate the cell’s value.
 Here is an abridged typical example adapted from D3’s [_Bar chart_](https://observablehq.com/@d3/bar-chart/2):

 ```js run=false
 chart = {